 An Israeli digital intelligence firm that supplies law enforcement agencies, prison authorities, border security agencies, and repressive regimes around the world with hacking technologies.

 The world’s largest private prison corporation.
 Owns and manages over 100 correctional, detention, and other residential reentry facilities.
 Provides the government with other services as part of the criminal punishment system.

-Israel's largest weapon company.
-Makes killer drones, large weapon systems, and ammunition used against civilians.
+Israel's largest military company, which makes killer drones, large weapon systems, and ammunition used against civilians.
 Monitors walls and borders in Palestine and the US-Mexico border.

 A US-based credit reporting agency and data broker that provides US immigration authorities with information that enables them to locate people targeted for deportation.

 One of the largest military contractors in the world.
 Provides weapons and munitions used by the Israeli air force against Palestinian civilians.
-Involved in monitoring the US-Mexico border and surveilling immigrant communities inside the United States.
+Involved in monitoring the US-Mexico border and surveilling immigrant communities inside the US.

-A US construction company.
-Constructed and performs maintenance on the US-Mexico border fence.
+A US construction company that constructed parts of and performed maintenance on the US-Mexico border barrier.

 One of the world's largest IT companies.
 A major contractor for U.S. immigration authorities.
 Runs the discriminatory Israeli population registry and provides technologies to the Israeli military.

 The largest banking institution in the US.
 Has been one of the main financiers of private prison and immigrant detention companies.
 In March 2019 it has announced it would not give these companies new loans.
 Also charges prisoners exorbitant rates for prison banking services.

 A US engineering and construction firm that does maintenance and repairs of the US-Mexico border fence in Arizona.